-We all know plywood sheets are commonly used in making furniture and cabinetry, but did you know they come from different wood species with various sizes available in the market?
+Plywood sheets are commonly used in making furniture and cabinetry, but did you know they come from different wood species with various sizes available in the market?
 If you’re unfamiliar with this material, chances are you’ll use the wrong type of plywood for your projects.

 Standard Plywood Sheet Sizes

 These sizes also include different thicknesses that range from thin sheets sized ½ inch thick to non-standard thickness standards of ⅛ inch to ¾ inch.
-Additionally, manufacturing companies offer specialty sizes for this material, which we’ll discuss further below.
+Additionally, manufacturing companies offer specialty sizes for this material, which I’ll discuss further below.

 Plywood Dimensions: Width and Length